Hi there music junkie! Welcome to my list of music genres.

 Rock

-Rock music is a broad style and genre, with it’s first origins in the USA and the United Kingdom towards the late 1940s and early 1950s.
+Rock music is a broad style and genre, with its first origins in the USA and the United Kingdom towards the late 1940s and early 1950s.

-Very generally, rock music has a 4/4 time signature, and a song with a verse/chorus structure.
+Very generally, rock music has a 4/4 time signature and a song with a verse/chorus structure.

-It tends to be hard-edged, and performed with a strong emphasis on electric lead-guitars, bass and drums.
+It tends to be hard-edged and performed with a strong emphasis on electric lead guitars, bass and drums.

 And of course, rock music is well known for having powerful vocal performances.

-Rock music has certainly stood the test of time, but it’s history has been unpredictable and at times volatile.
+Rock music has certainly stood the test of time, but its history has been unpredictable and at times volatile.

 Rocksteady